Environmental guidance for your business in Northern Ireland & Scotland

 If you prepare material by incineration, or you use waste oil or recovered fuel oil to fire your furnace, check if the Waste Incineration Directive will affect your operations.

 Some level-detection and smoke detection devices on furnaces use radioactive sources.
-If your furnace uses a radioactive source, you must have a certificate of registration or authorisation from your environmental regulator.
+If your furnace uses a radioactive source, you must have a certificate of registration or authorisation (Northern Ireland or an authorisation (Scotland) from your environmental regulator.

 Your air-conditioning system and refrigeration equipment, including refrigerators used in kitchens and catering facilities or chilled vending machines, may contain hazardous substances, such as ozone depleting substances (ODS) and fluorinated gases (F-gases).

 ODS have been banned across the EU but there is a possibility that they remain in some older systems.
 If released, these chemicals damage the ozone layer in the upper atmosphere.
 F-gases are a group of chemicals that can make a significant contribution to global warming, they are very potent greenhouse gases.